chiminey/chiminey/docs/developer_manual.rst

 of setup and execution.

+**NB:**
-**NB:** All smart connectors that are executed on  cloud and cluster infrastructure must have a payload.
+    - All smart connectors that are executed on  a cloud and a cluster infrastructure must have a payload.
 However, smart connectors that are executed on unix servers do not need a payload unless the  execution is asynchronous.

+    - A payload template is available at  ``payload_template``, which should be used as the starting point to prepare a payload for any  smart connector.
+The main part of preparing a payload is  :ref:`including domain-specific contents <update_domain_specific_content>`  to  satisfy the requirements of a specific smart connector.
+The    naming convention of payloads is ``payload_unique_name``.

-Below is the structure of a payload; a payload template is available at  ``payload_template``.
+Below is the structure of a payload.

 ::